DS3Lab/dataperf-vision-debugging/README.md

 **Figure for Each Task**

 An example figure for a single task is shown below.
 The x-axis represents the number of data points each algorithm inspects, and the y-axis represents the test accuracy.
-The black dashed horizontal line represents the initial accuracy without any cleaning.
+The black dashed horizontal line represents the initial accuracy without any debugging.
 Intuitive, the higher the curve, the better the performance - meaning that the debugging algorithm leads to better performance with the same number of inspections.

 <img src='assets/01g317-flipped_evaluation.png' width='256px'>

 **Aggregated Figure**

 An example aggregated figure is shown below.
 This figure is used to compare different algorithms quantitatively.
 The x-axis represents the portion of data points each algorithm needs to inspect, in order to achieve a high enough accuracy (95% of the accuracy on the cleaned training dataset).
-The y-axis represents the time each algorithm needs in order to find the order of cleaning.
+The y-axis represents the time each algorithm needs in order to find the order of debugging.
 Differernt shapes of marker indicates different tasks.

 Intuitively, if the algorithm is more on left, the algorithm is more efficient - meaning that it can achieve the target accuracy with less number of inspections.
 In the meanwhile, if the algorithm is lower, then the algorithm takes less time to perform the valuation.